Frequently Asked Questions

 Contractors and Roofers

-Participating Contractors are insured, experienced in IBHS construction and understand NCIUA's grant program.
+Participating Contractors are insured, IBHS certified, and familiar with NCIUA’s grant program requirements.

-NOTE: NCIUA does not guarantee any work performed by Participating Contractors or FORTIFIED Evaluators.
-In addition, NCIUA does not guarantee the quality or performance of any service performed or materials used on the roof.
-NCIUA does not warranty any workmanship by any Participating Contractor or FORTIFIED Evaluator.
+Please note: NCIUA does not guarantee the work performed by Participating Contractors or FORTIFIED Evaluators.
+Additionally, NCIUA does not guarantee the quality or performance of any services rendered or materials used on the roof.
+No warranties—express or implied—are provided by NCIUA regarding the workmanship of any Participating Contractor or FORTIFIED Evaluator.

-Work may begin when the FORTIFIED Evaluator is assigned and has coordinated the installation process with the selected contractor.
-It is the responsibility of the homeowner and contractor to make sure that the FORTIFIED Evaluator is notified in a timely manner.
-It is critical to have the Evaluator be part of the process from the beginning to help ensure all elements required to obtain the IBHS FORTIFIED Roof™ designation have been reviewed.
+Work may begin once a FORTIFIED Evaluator has been assigned and has coordinated the installation process with the selected contractor.
+It is essential for the Evaluator to be involved from the outset to help ensure that all requirements for achieving the IBHS FORTIFIED Roof™ designation are properly reviewed and met.

 Evaluators